Mental Health in Childhood & Adolescence

 - Values, attitudes, beliefs and cultural experiences influence our interactions with others.

 - Knowledge, although tentative and changing, assists in dispelling myths and changing attitudes.
-A basic understanding of current classifications and treatments for mental illness helps to develop values and attitudes necessary for effective CYCC work.
+A basic understanding of current classifications and treatments for mental illness helps to develop values and attitudes necessary for effective CYC work.

 This is a graded course.